ghanshyamverma4654/Commands-for-Linux/Non-Standard-Code-Folding.md

-All modes that use C style folding (C, JavaScript, CSS, etc...) support non-standard code folding using special comment notations:
+All modes that use C style folding (C, JavaScript, CSS, etc...) *(SQL Server mode also supports this)* support non-standard code folding using special comment notations:

 ### Region Folding

  - Supported using lineComment or blockComment (blockComment is needed primarily for CSS mode)
+ - The pound symbol `#` is optional before `region` and `endregion`
  - lineComment example:

 ```javascript